MAccFin Eligibility and Application Process

 Non-University of Toronto applicants: List of core requisite courses

 - Qualifying undergraduate degree where the language of instruction and examination is in English; OR,

 - Satisfactory performance on a standardized English Language Test:

 - TOEFL – Minimum score required is 100

 - IELTS – Minimum score required is 7.0

-Applications will be accepted online through the University of Toronto School of Graduate Studies website when the Admissions process begins.
+Applications will be accepted online through the University of Toronto School of Graduate Studies.

 For your application, please prepare the following:

-Maximum two (2) pages summarizing your personal, academic and professional accomplishments.
+- Resume: Maximum two pages summarizing your personal, academic, and professional accomplishments.
 Please highlight those accomplishments that will demonstrate your ability to complete the MAccFin program.

-Minimum two (2) required.
-These are generally completed by a professor that you have studied/worked with in the past.
+- Academic Reference Letters: Minimum two required.
+These are generally completed by a professor who you have studied/worked with in the past.
 Your reference must provide an email address from a recognized university.
 Academic references help confirm the accuracy of your statement of interest and to provide an opinion on your academic aptitude.